 The Collins Outstanding Professor is selected by the Senior Class in election conducted by the Division of Academic Affairs and Office of Institutional Research.
 With the honor comes a cash award of $10,000.

-Each year, The Academy for Leadership Development awards supplemental travel grants to assist Baylor University students seeking to enhance their professional development through conference attendance.
+Each year, The Academy for Leadership Development awards scholarships to assist Baylor University students seeking to enhance their professional development through conference attendance.

 Conference Attendance: Up to $100*